VhutaliB/ST10382259_WEDE5020_part-1/README.md

 # part 1 (overview)
-i created a website for my online sneaker store becasue the store will be running online the features of the website will include
+i created a website for my online sneaker store becasue the store will be running online aswell as one for a bakery that will be able to run orders online the features of the website will include
 5 HTML web pages (index.html, about.html, products.html, enquiry.html, contact.html)